TheThingsNetwork/lorawan-stack/DEVELOPMENT.md

 You can use `tools/bin/mage dev:dbRedisCli` to enter a Redis-CLI shell.

+## Building the Frontend

+You can use `tools/bin/mage js:build` to build the frontend.

 ## Starting The Things Stack

 You can use `go run ./cmd/ttn-lw-stack start` to start The Things Stack.